 RFC 3647 5.7.1 Incident and compromise handling procedures.
-Number 1 ETSI NCP+ 7.4.8.f PKIo After analysis and establishment of a security breach and/or emergency the CSP has to immediately inform the PA, the NCSC and the auditor, and has to keep the PA, the NCSC and the auditor informed about how the incident is progressing.
+Number 1 ETSI 7.4.8.f PKIo After analysis and establishment of a security breach and/or emergency the CSP has to immediately inform the PA, the NCSC and the auditor, and has to keep the PA, the NCSC and the auditor informed about how the incident is progressing.
 Comment Understood to be meant by security breach in the PKIoverheid context is: An infringement of the CSP core services: registration service, certificate generation service, subject device provisioning service, dissemination service, revocation management service and revocation status service.
-This is including, but not limited to: unauthorized inactivation of a core service or rendering this core service inaccessible; • unauthorized access to a core service in order to eavesdrop on, intercept and/or change electronic messaging; unauthorized access to a core service for unauthorized removal, amendment or alteration of computer data.
+This is including, but not limited to:

+- unauthorized inactivation of a core service or rendering this core service inaccessible; - unauthorized access to a core service in order to eavesdrop on, intercept and/or change electronic messaging; - unauthorized access to a core service for unauthorized removal, amendment or alteration of computer data.

 RFC 3647 5.7.1 Incident and compromise handling procedures.
-Number 2 ETSI NCP+ 7.4.8.e PKIo The CSP will inform the PA immediately about the risks, dangers or events that can in any way threaten or influence the security of the services and/or the image of the PKI for the government.
+Number 2 ETSI 7.4.8.e PKIo The CSP will inform the PA immediately about the risks, dangers or events that can in any way threaten or influence the security of the services and/or the image of the PKI for the government.
 This is including, but not limited to, security breaches and/or emergencies relating to other PKI services performed by the CSP, which are not PKIoverheid services.

 RFC 3647 5.7.4 Business continuity capabilities after a disaster.
-Number 1 ETSI NCP+ 7.4.8.a PKIo The CSP must draw up a business continuity plan (BCP) for, at the very least, the core services 'dissemination service', 'revocation management service' and 'revocation status service', the aim being, in the event of a security breach or emergency, to inform, reasonably protect and to continue the CSP services for subscribers, relying parties and third parties (including browser parties).
+Number 1 ETSI 7.4.8.a PKIo The CSP must draw up a business continuity plan (BCP) for, at the very least, the core services 'dissemination service', 'revocation management service' and 'revocation status service', the aim being, in the event of a security breach or emergency, to inform, reasonably protect and to continue the CSP services for subscribers, relying parties and third parties (including browser parties).
 The CSP has to test, assess and update the BCP annually.
-At the very least, the BCP has to describe the following processes: Requirements relating to entry into force; Emergency procedure/fall-back procedure; Requirements relating to restarting CSP services; Maintenance schedule and test plan that cover the annual testing, assessment and update of the BCP; Provisions in respect of highlighting the importance of business continuity; Tasks, responsibilities and competences of the involved agents; Intended Recovery Time or Recovery Time Objective (RTO); Recording the frequency of back-ups of critical business information and software; Recording the distance of the fall-back facility during the period following a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a security breach or emergency and for the organization of a securit
+At the very least, the BCP has to describe the following processes: Requirements relating to entry into force; Emergency procedure/fall-back procedure; Requirements relating to restarting CSP services; Maintenance schedule and test plan that cover the annual testing, assessment and update of the BCP; Provisions in respect of highlighting the importance of business continuity; Tasks, responsibilities and competences of the involved agents; Intended Recovery Time or Recovery Time Objective (RTO); Recording the frequency of back-ups of critical business information and software; Recording the distance of the fall-back facility to the CSP's main site; and Recording the procedures for securing the facility during the period following a security breach or emergency and for the organization of a secure environment at the main site or fall-back facility.

-Technical Security Controls 6
+6 Technical Security Controls